wangzezhong/wangzezhong.github.io/_projects/DataComics.md

 theme_color: '#193747'
 sitemap: false
 ---
+# A Journey of Exploring Data Comics (数据漫画)

-# Overview of Data Comics for Data-Driven Storytelling
+## Overview of Data Comics for Data-Driven Storytelling

 Data Comics are a sequential storytelling medium that merges data visualizations with comic elements (e.g., panels and characters) to transform complex information into engaging, narrative-driven experiences.
 By organizing data into expressive panel layouts, they guide readers through a curated storyline while enabling non-linear exploration via interactivity (e.g., branching paths, data-input).